-- Session hijacking might be possible, timeouts not implemented right or using HTTP (no SSL), etc…
+- Session hijacking could occur if timeouts are not implemented correctly, or if using HTTP (no SSL security), etc.

-Prevention: The most straightforward way to avoid this web security vulnerability is to use a framework.
-You might be able to implement this correctly, but the former is much easier.
-In case you do want to roll your own code, be extremely paranoid and educate yourself on what the pitfalls are.
-There are quite a few.
+Prevention: The most straightforward way to avoid the web security vulnerabilities related to broken authentication is to implement a framework.
+If you roll your own code, be extremely paranoid and educate yourself on the potential issues that could arise.

 <script>.
-The other often employed method of sanitization is using regular expressions to strip away HTML tags using regular expressions on
+Alternatively, you can use regular expressions to strip away HTML tags using regular expressions on

->, but this is dangerous as a lot of browsers will interpret severely broken HTML just fine.
+>.
+But this is dangerous because some browsers may not interpret severely broken HTML.
 Better to convert all characters to their escaped counterparts.

-This is a classic case of trusting user input and paying the price in a resulting security vulnerability.
-A direct object reference means that an internal object such as a file or database key is exposed to the user.
-The problem with this is that the attacker can provide this reference and, if authorization is either not enforced (or is broken), the attacker can access or do things that they should be precluded from.
+This is a classic case of trusting user input and paying the price by inheriting a resultant security vulnerability.
+A direct object reference means that an internal object (e.g., a file or a database key) is exposed to the user, leaving us vulnerable to attack.
+The attacker can provide this reference, and if authorization is either not enforced or broken, the attacker gets in.

 For example, the code has a